Denna Lambert

 It was a significant change to move from Arkansas to Washington, D.C., for a position as a contract specialist with NASA’s Goddard Space Flight Center.
 Her various roles since then include recruiting, managing a disability program, and now project management.
 As a project manager, she manages staff, oversees budgets, and reviews contracts for large projects.
 Denna is especially proud of her work renovating the NASA Goddard Library, which won a federal award after her renovation.

 In DC, she attended George Washington University for a master’s in public administration.
-Her vision still fluctuates, so she utilizes a seeing-eye dog, screen magnification, braille, and JAWS as needed.
+Her vision still fluctuates, so she utilizes a guide dog, screen magnification, braille, and JAWS as needed.

 Outside of work, Denna has traveled internationally and led a Girl Scout troop.
 She recently adopted her son, Kaleb, who is now one year old.
 They love going on walks together.